ondfisk/PowerShellExercises/Exercise1.md

 These exercises are meant to get you familiar with basic PowerShell concepts and syntax.

+Note an item in angle brackes ([]) typically means a key so `[Win] + x` means "hold down the Windows key and hit x".

 Tips to maximise your learning:

 - Type *everything* by hand - don't copy paste.
 - Examine each command/line as you type it - try to guess what it does and confirm/check with `[Enter]`.
 - Don't skip anything.
+- If a command produces an error, try to read the error messages and understand why.

 ## Open your PowerShell command prompt